krohling/spuq-cartography/README.md

     ```

 2. **Run the Docker Container**:
     The container is ready to use and includes all necessary dependencies for running the scripts.
-Ensure that required environment variables are set (see below).
+Note that none of the environments are required and the script can be run with defaults however, it is recommended to modify the batch size to fit your hardware configuration.

     Example:
     ```bash